smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `NOT` operator negates a Boolean input.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Here we can see how the `NOT` operator acts on our test data.
-Placing the `NOT` operator on the predicate logic will return Apple and Peach, but the NULL marker is not returned.
+Placing the `NOT` operator on the predicate logic will not return a NULL marker.

 ```sql
 --15.2